 What is the hardest painting style?
-A very common question, especially amongst those who are just starting out with painting.
+A very common question, especially among those who are just starting out with painting.

 It is a strangely difficult question to answer.
-On first thought, most people would be quick to say realism or hyper realism are the most challenging (as many people tend to think the primary goal of painting is to create something that looks just like a photograph).
+At first thought, most people would be quick to say realism or hyper-realism is the most challenging (as many people tend to think the primary goal of painting is to create something that looks just like a photograph).

 Personally, I think this is a silly question but it does raise an interesting discussion.
 Every style of painting is challenging in different ways.
 I am timid to say one style of painting is more difficult than another, especially if I do not practice all styles.